 In the default case no further modifications are made to the transaction copy TxCopy.
-The rest is computed as depicted in Fig. 4.6.
-Firstly, a 4-byte hashtype (see Table 4.5) in little-endian notation is appended to TxCopy.
+The rest is computed as depicted in Fig. 4.12.
+Firstly, a 4-byte hashtype (see Table 4.10) in little-endian notation is appended to TxCopy.
 Next, an ECDSA signature, with double-SHA256 and the secp256k1 elliptic curve as parameters, is created.
 The intermediary result is here referred to as sig.
-Finally, a signature in Bitcoin constitutes of the concatenation of sig and an appended hashtype hType truncated to the last byte.
-It is necessary to append the hashtype (hType) to the intermediary signature sig to signal verifying parties what signature type was applied by the signing party.
+Finally, a signature in Bitcoin consists of the concatenation of sig and an appended hashtype hType truncated to the last byte.
+It is necessary to append the hashtype (hType) to the intermediary signature sig to signal verifying parties what signature type was applied.